Nil-Store/nil-store/nil_gateway/gateway-provider-split.md

 ## 1. Overview

-This specification defines the architectural split of the legacy `nil_s3` service into two distinct logical roles:
+This specification defines the architectural split of the legacy combined gateway/provider service into two distinct logical roles:
 1.  **`nil_provider` (Storage Provider):** A passive, "dumb" storage server that holds raw data (MDUs) and submits proofs to the chain upon receiving valid receipts.
 It holds the **Provider Key**.
 2.  **`nil_gateway` (User Daemon):** An intelligent user agent (Thick Client helper) that performs cryptographic verification, packing, and serves the frontend.
 It does **not** hold user keys (for the main flow); it delegates signing to the Client (Browser/CLI).